premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Priority and Severity Matrix helps to identify the impact of defect in Software Testing.
+- Priority and Severity Matrix helps to identify the impact of defects in Software Testing.
-- Usually, impact is not expressed in absolute terms, but rather a range/degree that is subject to the interpretation of company's business context like impact to customers, revenue, systems, services etc.
+- Usually, the impact is not expressed in absolute terms, but rather a range/degree that is subject to the interpretation of the company's business context like impact on customers, revenue, systems, services etc.
-- It can be Enterprise-wide, extensive/widespread, moderate/multi-user or individual/single user.
+- It can be Enterprise-wide, extensive/widespread, moderate/multi-user or individual/single-user.

 ![Priority   Severity Matrix](https://user-images.githubusercontent.com/110081175/199326650-97cbac8d-75e3-448e-bcd8-27d9bf642bb3.png)